 Acentec’s CEO, Jeff Mongelli further explains, “Those networks that are relying on MAC will be forced to rely on something else, like an encrypted key, which will be a little more difficult to pick off,” he said.
 “That would be a good thing, from an improving security perspective.
 From an IT guy’s perspective, that’s a lot of work.
 They’ll have to reconfigure their firewalls.
 I think you could make the argument that this will add security, making mobile devices more secure.
 It will make trying to track people that much more difficult.”

-Looking for great healthcare IT services in New England?
+Looking for great healthcare IT services in Manchester?
 Our healthcare IT security experts are here to ensure your patient records are 100% secure and your practice is compliant with all the HIPAA requirements.
 Call (603) 647-1784 or email us immediately at email@example.com.